Left Chevron

 3. Familiarize yourself with the recommended daily dosage of acetaminophen.
 Taking too much can lead to severe liver damage.

 • Adults: The current maximum recommended adult dose is 4,000 milligrams per day.
-Depending on the medicine you are taking, each pill or liquid dose of acetaminophen may vary.
+Depending on the medicine you are taking, each tablet or liquid dose of acetaminophen may vary.
 Carefully read the label to determine how much acetaminophen you are taking in each dose.
-Follow the dosing schedule as directed on the medication label.
+Follow the dosing schedule as directed on the label.
 For example, do not take a dose sooner than recommended.

 • Children ages two and younger: Currently, OTC products containing acetaminophen do not include dosing instructions for children less than two.
 Parents are instructed to call their physician for dosing instruction.